algorithmiaio/dev-center/_pages/algorithm-development/advanced-algorithm-development/dealing-with-bottlenecks.md

 ---
-layout: article
-title:  "Algorithm Bottlenecks: How to get the most out of your algorithms"
-permalink: algorithm-development/advanced-algorithm-development/dealing-with-bottlenecks/
+author: james_sutton
+categories: [algo-dev]
 excerpt: "Examples on how to remove performance bottlenecks, from bandwidth to compute"
-categories: [algo-dev]
-tags: [algo-dev]
-show_related: true
-author: james_sutton
 image:
     teaser: /post_images/dealing_with_bottlenecks/dealing_with_bottlenecks.png
+layout: article
+permalink: /algorithm-development/advanced-algorithm-development/dealing-with-bottlenecks/
+show_related: true
+tags: [algo-dev]
+title: "Algorithm Bottlenecks: How to get the most out of your algorithms"
 ---

 # Removing algorithm performance bottlenecks in algorithm development